 With your hay sample secured, now it is time to send the sample off to a certified laboratory.
 Most forage laboratories will offer an ‘equine’ sample analysis.
 This is no different in terms of the analysis they do, it is just a tailored report for horse owners.

-If you’re going to the trouble of taking the sample, now is not the time to cheap out.
+If you’re going to the trouble of taking the sample, cutting costs will limit the return on your investment.
 Ensure you get a complete trace mineral analysis by wet chemistry done on your hay sample.
 For most labs, this will be an extra checkbox and an extra charge.

 A hay sample with full analysis with trace minerals by wet chemistry should not cost more than $60.